-Since December 2019, more than 2,500 staff have taken part in our free RESTORE2 online training programme.
-We offer this to all care homes in the West of England, including those for people with learning disabilities, domiciliary care and supported living providers.
+Since December 2019, more than 2,500 staff took part in our free RESTORE2 online training programme.
+We offered this to all care homes in the West of England, including those for people with learning disabilities, domiciliary care and supported living providers.

 RESTORE2 is a tool that helps carers recognise signs of deterioration in health, measure physical observations and communicate their concerns to healthcare professionals.

-Staff who have attended our training regularly get in touch with us to let us know how their use of RESTORE2 is making a huge difference to the care they are able to provide their residents, particularly during the COVID-19 pandemic.
+Staff who have attended our training regularly got in touch with us to let us know how their use of RESTORE2 is making a huge difference to the care they are able to provide their residents, particularly during and following the COVID-19 pandemic.
 Read this blog from Lorna Hewlett, Nursing Clinical Lead at Mortimer House Nursing Home.